Authors Guild, Inc. v. Google, Inc.: Second Circuit appeal

 On April 11, 2014, the Authors Guild appealed the ruling to the U.S. Second Circuit.
 It also began lobbying Congress to create a non-profit organization similar to ASCAP that would digitize and license books from participating authors to all libraries, schools, and other organizations choosing to pay a subscription fee.
 Oral arguments were held on December 3, 2014, before Judges Pierre N. Leval, José A. Cabranes, Barrington Daniels Parker, Jr. On October 16, 2015, the Second Circuit unanimously affirmed the judgment in Google's favor.

-The court's summary of its opinion is: